DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 =========

 ## Uploading Assets
 You upload assets using a parcel.
-To perform an upload you first need to create an array of asset you want to upload and an array of chutes you want to upload the assets to.
+To perform an upload you first need to create an array of assets you want to upload and an array of chutes you want to upload the assets to.
 Then you initialize a parcel with those arrays and either add it to the GCUploader to queue in the background or tell the parcel to begin uploading.
 If you have the parcel handle the uploading you must retain it until uploading completes.
 If you use the uploader it handles the memory management for the parcel.

 The following code will queue an array of assets to upload to an array of chutes in the background.